Skip to Content

 Data Model

-Rosetta stores documents as Lexical node trees, not HTML strings.
-The live node tree is the canonical form while the user is typing.
-Plain text and persisted JSON are debounced snapshots derived from that tree.
-Everything else (pending edits, template anchors, sync payloads) references positions inside it.
+Rosetta stores documents as Lexical node trees.
+The live node tree is the source of truth while the user is typing.
+Plain text and persisted JSON are snapshots derived from that tree.
+Everything else, including pending edits, template anchors, and sync payloads, references positions inside it.

 Core Entities

-- Pending edits: agent-proposed changes that haven’t been applied.
+• Pending edits: changes proposed by an agent.
 They live outside the document until the user accepts them.

 Persistence Shape